 Said another way, you have to win more than 50% of the time to ensure that you’re not losing money.
 In order to earn profits that are meaningful enough to replace an income, you’ll need to be betting at an incredibly high volume with a big success rate or at massive stakes.

 But what if you use proper bankroll management strategy?

-There are factors that can help improve your success with sports betting online in Massachusetts.
+There are factors that can help improve your success with sports betting apps in Massachusetts.
 Strong bankroll management is one of them, but it’s not the be-all or end-all.
 Instead, it’s a very important piece of the puzzle that all bettors should try to master.

 At a minimum, bettors should keep track of their deposits and withdrawals from sports betting sites.
 A quick calculation of the difference between the two—while considering bankroll left on site—can give you some insight into how well you’re doing.

 On the advanced end, detailed tracking of your results is in order.
 Think of this as a full ledger of your sports betting activity, making note of sport, bet type, odds, stakes and more.
 Along the way, you’ll be tallying up wins, losses and the net impact on your balance.